manasvivm/Online-Quiz-Application-using-Socket-Programming/README.md

-# Online-Quiz-Application-using-Socket-Programming
-Online quiz program, using Python socket programming, operates on one server and multiple clients with TCP communication.
-The quiz comprises 5 computer communication questions, each requiring a response within 10 seconds for 1 point.
-After all 5 questions, the total result is displayed.
+Online quiz program is written with python socket programing.
+Program is built on one server and multiple client platform.
+TCP is used for communication between server and client.
+In online quiz program, there are 5 question about computer communication.
+Question should answer in 10 seconds otherwise you get zero point.
+Each question is 1 point.
+After 5 question, you can see total result which get from quiz.